Resources

 How Property Taxes Are Calculated

 Your property tax amount is determined by multiplying your property's assessed value by the tax rate (mill rate) set annually by Edmonton City Council.
-The property tax is used to fund municipal services, education, and in some cases, other provincial requisitions.
+The property tax is used to fund municipal services, and education

 Payment Options